 Applications and payments go to Arcadia.
 For questions, call 866-329-4333 or visit https://www.arcadiabenefits.com

-As an employee of Wayne State University covered by the University medical and dental plan, you have a right to choose this continuation coverage if you lose your group health coverage for any of the following reasons:
+As an employee of Wayne State University covered by the University's group medical and dental insurance plan, you have a right to choose continuation coverage if you lose this group coverage for any of the following reasons:

 - Due to a reduction in your hours of employment (to less than 50% time),